Fill out the form below and we'll contact you and answer all of your questions.

-Originally funded with a loan from the Colorado State University Board of Governors, CSU-Global quickly obtained accreditation and was legally sanctioned as an independent university on March 18, 2009, when Colorado’s Governor Ritter signed Senate Bill 09-086, declaring CSU–Global Campus an online university within the Colorado State University System — not simply an extension of the CSU bricks-and-mortar campuses.
-On July 1, 2010, the CSU System formally appointed Dr. Becky Takeda-Tinker as CSU-Global’s first official president and CEO.
-On May 16, 2016, the Institutional Actions Council of the Higher Learning Commission granted Colorado State University-Global Campus full accreditation through 2025-26.
+Originally funded with a loan from the Colorado State University Board of Governors, CSU Global quickly obtained accreditation and was legally sanctioned as an independent university in Spring, 2009, when Colorado’s Governor Ritter signed Senate Bill 09-086, declaring CSU–Global Campus an online university within the Colorado State University System — not simply an extension of the CSU bricks-and-mortar campuses.
+On July 1, 2010, the CSU System formally appointed Dr. Becky Takeda-Tinker as CSU Global’s first official president and CEO.
+On May 16, 2016, the Institutional Actions Council of the Higher Learning Commission granted Colorado State University Global full accreditation through 2025-26.

 The university receives unanimous approval of House Bill 12-1220 to allow the university to have its own governance, student and faculty representation on the Board of Governors, and its own statute separate from the CSU System in the same manner as CSU-Fort Collins and CSU-Pueblo.

 CSU Global completes the repayment of its originating loan with interest to the CSU System.

 CSU Global hosts its first open house for leaders of the American Legion, local military base education offices, and military students.

 The university formally launches its competency based education program to reduce cost and time-to-completion for its bachelor’s degree students.